How to Apply to the Integrated Child and Adolescent Psychiatry Track

 - A well-written personal statement that clearly describes how various professional and personal experiences led you to decide upon Child and Adolescent Psychiatry as a specialty.

-- The Applicant should demonstrate humanitarian, volunteer or advocacy work and experience in mental health related areas over the course of their educational training.
+- The applicant should demonstrate humanitarian, volunteer, or advocacy work and experience in mental health-related areas over the course of their educational training.

 A typical interview day is as follows:

-Video tour of other sites
+- Video tour of Lexington and core rotation sites